-Facilities and Campus Environment Committee (FCE) drafted a memo to recommend changing the requirement of faculty service on a standing committee (BP6026 Faculty Workload), especially since some committees were very large (over 25 members).
+During the January 2016 Governance Summit, the college discussed the possibility of having alternative choices for faculty service, besides that of serving on a standing committee (BP6026; BP2200; AP 2200 Participatory Governance).
+January 8, 2016, the Facilities and Campus Environment Committee (FCE) drafted a memo to recommend changing the requirement of faculty serving on a standing committee (BP6026 Faculty Workload), especially since some committees are very large (over 25 members).
 Faculty should have the option to provide service to the college in alternate ways.
 The recommended change was, "Participating in one standing committee or providing alternative services to the college and community, as specified in Administrative Procedure 6026."
 The procedures then outline how alternative service is approved and what constitutes alternative service.
 This proposal was reviewed by Human Resource Committee on February 25, 2016, Cabinet on May 27, 2016, and Executive Committee on September 23, 2016.
 This policy went into effect immediately upon approval by the Board of Regents on December 1, 2016.
 In all faculty positions advertised following the implementation date, faculty workload section maintains the updated language.
-One example is the Japanese instructor who was the advisor to the Micro-Japan Student Club.
+One example is the Japanese instructor was the advisor to the Micro-Japan Student Club.
 This club is active in short-term student exchanges between Japanese Universities and COM-FSM students.
 The club also hosts a Japanese Language Speech Contest.
-Serving as officers on the faculty/staff senate is also considered alternative service for faculty.
+Serving as officers on the faculty/staff senate is considered alternative service for faculty.